Key Takeaways

 Business Income Insurance

-If your business has to close temporarily due to vandalism, theft, or a covered weather event, business income insurance can help you continue to pay for rent, electricity, and any other bills including employee salaries.
+Suppose your business has to close temporarily due to vandalism, theft, or a covered weather event.
+In that case, business income insurance can help you continue paying rent, electricity, and other bills, including employee salaries.

 Crime Insurance